 The lady SOWERS made curtains, did clean-up, painted cabin interiors and stained the pieces for the bunk beds constructed.

 With new curtains matching the gable colors and the much higher level of lighting the cabins are much cheerier and brighter.
 Original plans had been to replace the cabins, but that program stalled shortly after the first was done.
-The economy has affected everyone and adaptions are made.
+The economy has affected everyone and people adapt their plans.

 On Valentine's day weekend we went to Tracy and Margarita's house north of Houston for a family reunion.
 There were a number of Bush's and a couple of their offspring as well as two of Juanita's other sisters and one of their daughters and a few assorted spouses.
 Much visiting went on and more than a little eating.